pytorch/pytorch/torch/csrc/jit/OVERVIEW.md

 When Nodes are inserted into a Graph, they are inserted at a special "insertion point" that is part of the state of the Graph.
 On construction, this will go to the end of the Graph.

 Each block has two dummy nodes that are not included in the list of nodes in the block.
-The `prim::Param` node represents the inputs to block and does have a `prev()` or `next()` node.
-The `prim::Return` node represents the outputs of a block.
+The `prim::Param` node represents the inputs to the block and does not have a `prev()` or `next()` node.
+The `prim::Return` node represents the outputs of the block.
 The list of Nodes in a block is implemented as a circular linked list with the `prim::Return` Node serving as the beginning/end sentinel.
 Inserting and deleting at arbitrary places is efficient.
 Developers may also encounter implementations inside of IR objects that use this fact (e.g. appending to a block is equivalent to putting the node before the `prim::Return` node).

 Iterators for the `nodes()` list are invalided when the current Node they point to is moved or deleted.
 Otherwise iterators remain valid.